ilias-ant/smo-from-scratch/README.md

 Implementing Sequential Minimal Optimization algorithm from [John C. Platt's 1998 paper](https://www.microsoft.com/en-us/research/publication/sequential-minimal-optimization-a-fast-algorithm-for-training-support-vector-machines/).

-To populate the ``data/`` folder with the necessary data, run:

 ### Setup

 For demonstration purposes, we will make use of the [Gisette](https://archive.ics.uci.edu/ml/datasets/Gisette) dataset.

-Simply run*:
+To populate the ``data/`` folder with the necessary data, simply run*:

 ```shell
 sh datasets.sh